In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 the grandson of William Rockefeller, was elected to the board of

-directors of Benson & Hedges and served until the merger; he was
+directors of Benson & Hedges and served until the merger; he

 also a director of John Hay Whitney's Freeport McMoran.
 W. Arthur